 Your username and password can be found in My Enrolment by clicking on MySCU Details.

-Important: When you receive an offer from SCU, your MySCU and SCU Email accounts are set up overnight.
+Important: When you enrol in your first units with SCU, your MySCU and SCU Email accounts are set up overnight.
 If you cannot access these systems today, wait until tomorrow and then try again.

 learn.scu.edu.au (these sites are found within MySCU).